SpoonX/aurelia-authentication/doc/baseConfig.md

 loginOnSignup = true;
 // If loginOnSignup == false: The SPA url to which the user is redirected after a successful signup (else loginRedirect is used) signupRedirect = '#/login';
-// redirect  when token expires.
-0 = don't redirect (default), 1 = use logoutRedirect, string = redirect there
+// reload page when token expires.
+0 = don't reload (default), 1 = do reload page
+expiredReload = 0;
+// reload page when storage changed aka login/logout in other tabs/windows.
+0 = don't reload (default), 1 = do reload page
-expiredRedirect = 0;
+storageChangedReload = 0;

 // API related options